marcinofulus/iCSEbook1/iCSE4school/source/iCSE4s_MAT_z09v1_EN_Polynomial_approximations.rst

 8. Taylor's formula.
 ^^^^^^^^^^^^^^^^^^^^

-The mathematical analysis is known below the following formula that approximates any function corresponding polynomial.
+From the mathematical analysis is known below the following formula is known.
+It approximates any function corresponding polynomial.

-**Definition Taylor's formula**
+**Taylor's formula**

 .. math::